Riyas-Noushad/C3-Partner-Portal/docs/Plan-Management.md

 *  If you checked the box then it is the Private plan and you will see the plan in the welcome view.
 <img src="/images/Private-plans.png">

 *  From here your customers are able to see the plan details and your customers can signup to the C3 portal without login.
+Signup part will explain in the customer management section.
 <img src="/images/Plan-rendering.png">